PaddlePaddle/Paddle/python/paddle/fluid/contrib/slim/tests/QAT_mkldnn_int8_readme.md

 wget http://paddle-inference-dist.bj.bcebos.com/int8/${MODEL_FILE_NAME}
 ```

-Unzip the downloaded model to the folder.To verify all the 7 models, you need to set `MODEL_NAME` to one of the following values in command line:
+Unzip the downloaded model to the folder.
+To verify all the 7 models, you need to set `MODEL_NAME` to one of the following values in command line:
 ```text
 QAT MKL-DNN 1.0
 MODEL_NAME=ResNet50, ResNet101, GoogleNet, MobileNetV1, MobileNetV2, VGG16, VGG19